-Before replacing any hardware component except the removable battery, ensure that you have disabled the built-in battery by doing the following:
+Before replacing any hardware component, ensure that you have disabled the built-in battery.

-For Windows 8.1 and Windows 10, disable Fast Startup before disabling the built-in battery.
+For Windows 10, disable Fast Startup before disabling the built-in battery.

-To disable Fast Startup, do the following:
+To disable Fast Startup for Windows 10, do the following:

-1. From the desktop, type Power in the search box on the taskbar, and select Power Options.
+- 1. From the desktop, type Power in the search box on the taskbar, and select Power Options. - 2.
+Click Change what the power buttons do on the left pane.

-- 2. Click Change what the power buttons do on the left pane. - 3.
-Click Change settings that are currently unavailable at the top. - 4.
+- 3. Click Change settings that are currently unavailable at the top. - 4.
 If prompted by User Account Control (UAC), click Yes. - 5.
 Clear the Turn on fast startup check box, and then click Save changes.